-LABEL DESCRIPTION USB The USB port(s) is used for cellular WAN backup, file-sharing, media server, and print server.
+LABEL DESCRIPTION WiFi Press the WLAN button for more than one second to enable the wireless function.
+WPS Press the WPS button for more than one second to quickly set up a secure wireless conbetween the device and a WPS-compatible client.
+SFP Connect an SFP transceiver to the SFP port for fiber-speed Internet access.
+USB The USB port(s) is used for cellular WAN backup, file-sharing, media server, and print server.
 DSL Connect a RJ-11 cable to the DSL port for Internet access.
 PHONE1 ~ PHONE2 Connect analog phones to the phone ports to make phone calls.
 LAN1 ~ LAN4 Connect computers or other Ethernet devices to Ethernet ports for Internet access.
 WAN Connect an Ethernet cable to the Ethernet WAN port for Internet access.
-Power Connect the power cable and then can press the power button to start the device.
+Power Connect the power cable and then press the power button to start the device.
 Reset Press the button to return the Zyxel Device to the factory defaults.